Evergreen structures

 Use evergreens where structure is needed: corners, key sightlines, long border runs and points of visual rest.

-A simple placement rule: Put evergreens where the eye naturally rests, not where you hope people won’t notice them.
+A simple placement rule: put evergreens where the eye naturally rests, not where you hope people won’t notice them.
 Structure should feel deliberate.

 Mix forms, not just species